 As a carepartner, you likely cannot — and should not — handle everything alone.
 The most successful carepartners welcome and appreciate the practical and emotional support of other people.
 Also, successful carepartners don’t give up the activities or hobbies they enjoy.
 You can adapt the activities that you and your partner used to enjoy together in order to continue enjoying them together, and you can pursue your personal hobbies as well.

 If your loved one with MS needs full-time support while you take time away from home, ask family and friends for help.
 Other family members or friends are often willing — even pleased — to spend time with the person with MS, and many organizations have respite care programs.

-Learn more in our Guide for Caregivers and other publications.
+Learn more in our Guide for Support Partners and other publications.